-Based upon the appraisal rating for each key duty and its priority level, indicate the employee's overall appraisal rating which reflects his or her performance during the past year by checking one of the categories below.
+Based upon the appraisal rating for each key duty and its priority level, indicate the employee's overall appraisal rating which reflects their performance during the past year by checking one of the categories below.
 Use the following rating scale and provide comments to explain your rating.
 (Check only one.)